 Restaurants and cafés across the town serve local fish and seafoods often alongside chips made with Thanet potatoes.
-Meanwhile, as well as a growing range of wines, ciders and fruit juices produced in Kent readily available, there are plenty of opportunities to sample Gadds No 3 from Ramsgate Brewery who run regular brewery tours. www.ramsgatebrewery.co.uk.
-Gadds No 3 was selected as Kent Beer of the Year in the 2018 Taste of Kent Awards.
+Meanwhile, as well as a growing range of wines, ciders and fruit juices produced in Kent readily available, there are plenty of opportunities to sample Gadds No 3 and Gadds No11.
+Both are in the Top 10 Kent Beer of the Year in the 2019 Taste of Kent Awards from Ramsgate Brewery who run regular brewery tours. www.ramsgatebrewery.co.uk